Dynamical method in algebra: Effective Nullstellens\"atze: A Positivstellensatz for valued fields

 \begin{proof}{Proof:} A collapse would give an equality $m(u+j)=0$ in $L$, with $u$ invertible in $A$, $j$ in the maximal ideal of $A$ and $m$ nonzero in $L$.
 But this implies $u+j=0$ in $L$, hence in $K$ and this is impossible. \end{proof}

 \begin{remark} \end{remark}

 In the same way we get a constructive version of the classical theorem saying that a local subring of a field $K$ is always dominated by a valuation ring of $K$.

-\begin{corollary} Let $K$ be a valued field and $A\subset K$ a local ring.
-Then the presentation obtained from the diagram of $(K,A)$ by adding $\Rn(a)$ when $a$ is in the maximal ideal of $A$ does not collapse in the theory of valued fields. \end{corollary}
+\begin{corollary} Let $K$ be a field and $A\subset K$ a local ring.
+Then the presentation in the language $\cl_v$ obtained from the diagram of $K$ by adding $\U(a)$ when $a$ is invertible in $A$ and $\Rn(a)$ when $a$ is in the maximal ideal of $A$ does not collapse in the theory of valued fields. \end{corollary}

 In the same way we get a ``formal Positivstellensatz for valued fields".

 \begin{proposition}[formal non-constructive version of Positivstellensatz for valued fields] Let $B$ be a ring and $(\Rzero,\Rnz,\Rvr,\Rrn, \Ru)$ subsets of $B$.
 Let $\Izero$ be the ideal of $B$ generated by $\Rzero$, $\Mnz$ the monoid of $B$ generated by $\Rnz$, $\Vvr$ the subring of $B$ generated by $ \Rvr \cup \Rrn \cup \Ru$, $\Irn$ the ideal of $\Vvr$ generated by $\Rrn$, $\Mu$ the monoid generated by $\Ru$.